OpenAI Agents SDK

 ### See your agent traces in the Agents view

-* A session containing three turns.
+* A session containing the conversation's turns.

 For details about viewing Agents data in Weave, see [View agent activity](/weave/guides/tracking/view-agent-activity).